2022 Russian crude oil price cap sanctions

+By May 2023 the G7 countries considered the sanctions had been successful in achieving oil supply stability and reducing Russian tax revenue.
+December 2023 saw oil future prices 10% lower than at the start of the year.

+Background

+Russian production in 2021 was 540 million tonnes (4,030m barrels) of crude oil, with 260 million tonnes (1,940m barrels) (48%) exported as crude oil, 290 million tonnes was refined of which 140 million tonnes (48%) were exported as refined products.
+Over 70% of Russian produced oil is exported.
+Around 1,100m barrels of crude oil were exported by ship in 2021, 1,400m barrels in 2022, with 75% leaving from western and 25% from eastern ports.

+The Russian economy is heavily funded by oil and gas taxes.
+In 2021 Russia's revenue from all sources was $343 billion with oil and gas providing $127 billion.
+In 2022 revenue from all sources was $358 billion with oil and gas providing $166 billion or 46% of the budget.
+Oil revenue is a major sanction target.

-Discussions on Sanction Proposals
+Sanction proposals

-French Finance Minister Bruno Le Maire said the proposal would require wider international participation to be successful, saying "it should not be a Western measure against Russia, it should be a global measure against war."
+On 3 September 2022 French Finance Minister Bruno Le Maire said the proposal would require wider international participation to be successful, saying "it should not be a Western measure against Russia, it should be a global measure against war."
 In response, Russia said it would suspend sales to countries supporting the price cap.
-Energy analysts have also expressed skepticism that a price cap would be realistic because the coalition is "not broad enough"; OPEC+ called the plan "absurd".
-The U.S. and the E.U. will likely attempt to follow through with the plan by limiting Russia's access to Western insurance services.
+Some energy analysts expressed skepticism that a price cap would be realistic because the coalition is "not broad enough"; OPEC+ called the plan "absurd".
+The U.S. and the E.U. would likely attempt to follow through with the plan by limiting Russia's access to Western insurance services.

-In October 2022, India (the world’s third-largest oil importer) announced it would not join the effort to cap the price of Russian oil.
-India obtains Russian crude at a significant discount, and regards Russia as a strategic, economic partner.

-The level of the price cap was discussed at length between the parties to the agreement, the International Working Group on Russian Sanctions at FSI Stanford reported on 28 November 2022 that a price cap of USD75pb would be worse than having no price cap, whereas a price of USD55pb would reduce Russian oil revenue to USD166bn a restriction on finances for the Russian state, before recommending a cap of USD35pb as this would reduce revenue to USD100bn, giving a severe financial change, whilst still leaving the price above the cost of production.
+On 28 November 2022 the level of the price cap was discussed at length between the parties to the agreement and the International Working Group on Russian Sanctions reported that a price cap of US$75pb would be worse than having no price cap, whereas a price of US$55pb would reduce Russian oil revenue to US$166bn a restriction on finances for the Russian state, before recommending a cap of US$35pb as this would reduce revenue to US$100bn, giving a severe financial penalty, whilst still leaving the price above the cost of production.

-Deputy Prime Minister of Russia, Alexander Novak reported that in 2022 Russian oil production rose 2% to 535m tonnes and that exports rose 7%.
-Budget revenues from the oil and gas industry grew by 28%, by 2.5 trillion rubles.

-The price cap level eventually agreed for the price cap was a balance between the levelling of Russia’s revenue stream without causing a major disruption to global oil markets.
+The price cap level eventually agreed for the price cap was a balance between the levelling of Russia's revenue stream without causing a major disruption to global oil markets.
 It was also important to show Russia that Russia had lost the ability to disrupt the international economic order without facing pushback.